 Treatment Uveodermatologic Syndrome in Dogs

-Uveodermatologic disease is treated by suppressing the immune system, this is done to keep the immune system from attacking its own cells.
-Suppressing the immune system is most often done with oral corticosteroids, most often prednisone, and azathioprine.
+Uveodermatologic disease is treated by suppressing the immune system; this is done to keep the immune system from attacking its cells.
+Suppressing the immune system is most often done with oral corticosteroids, prednisone and azathioprine.
 (Humans are often treated with the immunosuppressant cyclosporine.)
-Eye drops are used to treat the eye topically and are usually cycloplegics and corticosteroids which relieve the inflammation and irritation.
+Eye drops are used to treat the eye topically and are usually cycloplegics and corticosteroids, which relieve inflammation and irritation.
 The most common eye drop prescribed by ophthalmologists is prednisolone.

 Dogs that have…

-Uveodermatologic disorder usually need to receive treatment for the rest of their lives.
-It is possible, if uveodermatologic disorder is found early enough, that there may be a good outcome but most likely your dog will go completely blind.
+Uveodermatologic disorders usually need to receive treatment for the rest of their lives.
+If uveodermatologic disease is found early enough, there may be a good outcome, but most likely, your dog will go completely blind.
 This is because there is no overall cure for uveodermatologic syndrome.
-In most cases, over time, the symptoms will reoccur and more aggressive treatment will be needed.
-Thus, it is important to follow all of the treatment instructions given by the ophthalmologist and to make sure that your dog is brought back for regular follow up visits.
+In most cases, the symptoms will reoccur over time, and more aggressive treatment will be needed.
+Thus, it is essential to follow all of the treatment instructions given by the ophthalmologist and to ensure that your dog is brought back for regular follow-up visits.

 The good news is that…